ggeorgovassilis/linuxscripts/README.md

 ## wifi-picker

 Useful in a topology with a WLAN and multiple access points, will pick the AP with the strongest signal and connect.
+Must be run as root because iwlist won't return a list of SSIDs otherwise.

 ```sh
 wifi-picker.sh <interface> <SSID>